feftywacky/Thrawn/README.md

 Older verions: only supports x64 and windows compilation.

-Ensure you have a gcc compiler.
+Ensure you have a gcc compiler version 7.3 or later.

 ### Building from source
 Run these commands: